Balancing Solid Foods and Milk for Babies

 Who do you listen to?
 The answer is simple – listen to your baby and yourself.
 You just need to know a few facts to keep you going, but otherwise your baby will let you know exactly what they need and when they need it.

 Breastmilk, or formula, should be the main source of nutrition and pretty much everything else for your baby’s first year of life.
-Solids are introduced at 6 months as a way of getting them used to textures and getting them excited about flavors.
+Solids are introduced from about four to six months as a way of getting them used to textures and getting them excited about flavors.
 You should start off simple, with vegetables like butternut or sweet potato, and fruits like apple or pear work perfectly.
 Simply cook them, puree them and you are ready to go.

 There really doesn’t need to be a tug of war between solids and milk.
 You should breastfeed or give your baby a bottle before feeding them their solids, so that they do not depend on it to become full, just to explore.